• Skip to primary navigation

 Whenever you are craving arancini, place them in the oven and reheat them at 150°C/ 300°F for about 15 minutes.

-Sometimes, no matter what kind of filling you use, arancini tend to be a bit on the dry side.
+Sometimes, no matter what filling you use, arancini tend to be a bit on the dry side.

-So, if you like, pair these salmon & pea baked arancini with a spicy lemon yogurt dip, or a classic marinara sauce.
+So, if you like, pair these salmon arancini with a spicy lemon yogurt dip, or a classic marinara sauce.

-You can also add a couple of mozzarella cubes into the filling.
+You can also add a couple of mozzarella cubes to the filling.

 Print SaveSaved!